 Amphetamines such as Vyvanse can cause a feeling of euphoria or intense happiness if you take them in large doses.
 They can also help you feel more focused and alert.
 Some people misuse these drugs to get more of these effects.
 However, overuse or misuse can lead to dependence and withdrawal symptoms.

 Taking amphetamines at high doses and for long periods of time, such as weeks or months, can lead to physical and psychological dependence.
 With physical dependence, you need to take the drug to feel normal.
 Stopping the drug causes withdrawal symptoms.
 With psychological dependence, you crave the drug and can’t control your actions as you try to acquire more of it.

 Both types of dependence are dangerous.
 They can cause confusion, mood swings, and symptoms of anxiety, as well as more serious problems such as paranoia and hallucinations.
 You’re also at increased risk of overdose, brain damage, and death.

-You’ll develop withdrawal symptoms if you stop taking Vyvanse after becoming physically dependent on it.
+You may develop physical withdrawal symptoms if you stop taking Vyvanse.
 But even if you take Vyvanse exactly as prescribed, you may still have withdrawal symptoms if you suddenly stop taking it.
 Withdrawal symptoms can include:

 - trouble sleeping

 If you want to stop taking Vyvanse, talk to your doctor.
-They can help you slowly taper off the medication to help you avoid or reduce withdrawal symptoms.
+They may recommend that you slowly taper off the medication to help you avoid or reduce withdrawal symptoms.
 It’s helpful to remember that withdrawal is short-term.
 Symptoms usually fade after a few days, although they may last several weeks if you’ve been taking Vyvanse for a long time.